Gexkill/sweng2/CI/src/index.md

 ## Braces
 - single statement `if` without braces at line `5546`

-N.B.
-K&R style is used
+N.B.: K&R style is used.

 ## File Organization
   - line `5487` can be easily rewritten to not exceed 80 columns.